Upcoming

 This innovative program features the spectacular O Splendor Gloriae, by John Taverner, Stanford’s Beati quorum via, and God Is With Us (A Christmas Proclamation), by John Tavener (1944-2013).

-Cambridge Chamber Singers Present: Spem in Alium: A Tribute to Hope
+May 2018: Spem in Alium: A Tribute to Hope

 This concert features the magnificent, rarely performed Spem in Alium (c.
 1570), Thomas Tallis’s incomparable 40-part motet.
 The program includes: Renaissance classics – Zefiro torno; jazz standards – All The Things You Are; Stanford’s moving The Blue Bird; and Hindemith’s charming Six Chansons.
 Also included is the winner of the CCS 19th Annual International Composition Competition, Here Among the Flowers, by David von Kampen of Lincoln, Nebraska.